nllpw/nllpw-org-gatsby/src/pages/workshop/sharedtask.md

 1. Register (approval required; registering accepts the data-use terms).
 2. Download Public Data and the Starting Kit from the Participate tab.
 3. Run the majority baseline to produce a valid submission, check it with the included format checker, and submit.
-Download Public Data and the Starting Kit from the Participate tab.
-Run the majority baseline to produce a valid submission, check it with the included format checker, and submit.
-See the Data, Evaluation, and Terms pages for specifics.